 It is impossible to determine the real required capacity of the heating system without relying on calculations.

 The calculation mainly evaluates the heat loss of the home in order to establish the required capacity of the heating system.
-The calculation must be based on CAN/CSA F-280 standard known as Determining the Required Capacity of Residential Space Heating and sildenafil citrate Cooling Appliances.
+The calculation must be based on CAN/CSA F-280 standard known as Determining the Required Capacity of Residential Space Heating and Cooling Appliances.

 Many variables must be considered:

 To adequately calculate your heating needs, ask for a heating professional that is certified by the Corporation of Master Pipe Mechanics of Quebec (CMMTQ).
-We suggest that you call on more than one professional to help you verify and women viagra validate the results.
+We suggest that you call on more than one professional to help you verify and validate the results.

 Dual energy consists in combining two sources of energy to supply a heating system.